 Margaret Besheer contributed to this report.

-The U.N. is calling for a humanitarian truce to let emergency aid in and to give civilians a chance to get out.
+The United Nations is calling for a humanitarian truce to let emergency aid in and to give civilians a chance to get out.
 Secretary-General Antonio Guterres says there can be no military solution and that the parties must return to the political process.

-The European Union is calling on Haftar's Libyan National Army forces to halt their offensive against the capital.
+The United States and European Union have called on Haftar's army to halt its offensive against the capital.

-The fighting for control of Tripoli was still centered in the city's southern suburbs Thursday.
-The U.N. says at least 56 people have been killed, while al-Serraj's government says it has taken 200 prisoners.
+The fighting for control of Tripoli has left dozens of people dead, while al-Serraj's government says it has taken 200 prisoners.

 Libya has been in political and economic chaos since longtime dictator Moammar Gadhafi was toppled and killed in 2011.